 The day of the procedure:

 You will receive a general anesthetic through an IV in your hand or arm.
 This will block any pain and keep you asleep throughout the procedure.
-Once you are sedated, a breathing tube will be placed in your throat to help you breathe.
+When you are sedated, a breathing tube will be placed in your throat to help you breathe.

 This procedure can be done in an outpatient setting or as part of your hospital stay.
 The usual length of stay is up to 24 hours if there are no unforeseen complications.
 Some people may need to stay in the hospital for 1-2 days.

-6/6/2011 DynaMed's Systematic Literature Surveillance ...(Click grey area to select URL) Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
+6/6/2011 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
 Am J Med.
 2011;124(2):144-154.e8.